 Getting found on Google and gaining organic traffic is crucial for every blog to succeed, and that’s why we need to do well with the Search Engine Optimization (SEO) on our sites.

 Wix reputation in terms of SEO wasn’t great for a while, but how it actually is now?
-Is this web builder is still not capable to provide the best SEO practices?
+Is this platform any good for SEO?

 Wix comes with built-in SEO Wizzard, and it will ask you 15 different questions to optimize your whole website.
 While Wix has enough of basic on-page SEO options, like editing the URL or image alt texts, it lacks some advanced digital marketing and SEO functions.
 You are going to run into limitations when it comes to anything custom and advanced with SEO.